- Home

 The aim of having the 3 types of treatment is to remove as much pleural mesothelioma as possible, and stop any remaining mesothelioma cells from growing or spreading.
 The most effective combination will depend on how you respond to treatment.

-Trimodality therapy is an intensive treatment available only in a few centres.
+Trimodality therapy is an intensive treatment that is available only in a few centres and it is not commonly recommended.
 Despite reduced lung capacity afterwards, some people continue to live independently.
-Studies are promising, but there are no results comparing trimodality therapy with less intensive treatment.

 Who can have trimodality therapy